MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

     > Don't select more than one row at a time.
 1. Select the **Suggest resources** button that appears next to **Subcontracting options**.
 A loading message appears.
 After a few seconds, the side pane shows a list of suggested resources.

-## View more details to evaluate suggested resources

 Each suggested resource is assigned a **recommendation score** (out of 10) to indicate the resource's appropriateness for the specific team member requirement.
-This score is based only on a combination of relevance of a resource's relevant past experience on projects, availability to book for those dates, cost incurred and matching skills (if required for this team member).
-The suggested resources are listed in decreasing order of their recommendation scores.
+- This score is based only on a combination of  **Experience Fit** (relevance of a resource's past experience on projects), **Availability** to book for those dates, **Cost** incurred and **Skill-match** (if required for this team member).
+- The suggested resources are listed in decreasing order of their recommendation scores.

+## Provide inputs to configure suggested resources

+Users are provided with the ability to configure 1) Which resourcing units to consider and 2) Which factors to consider, along with their relative importance while suggesting resources (settings).

+- **Resourcing units to consider:** By default, only the resourcing unit mentioned on the team member requirement is considered to provide suggestions.
+This can be modified by selecting one or more resourcing units from the _Show resources from_ drop-down list.
+  - Modifying the selected resourcing units and clicking anywhere outside the drop-down will initiate a refresh of the suggestions to then include resources across the units selected.
+- **Factors to consider:** The settings icon on the top-right of the side-pane gives users the ability to modify default settings and include or exclude factors to arrive at the list of suggested resources.
+Each included factor can also be given a relative importance (High, Medium or Low) that will be used to score all suggested resources.
+  - By default all factors are included and set to "Medium" importance unless a project is over budget or running behind schedule.
+When a project is over budget, **Cost Impact** is set to "High" and when a project is running behind schedule, both **Experience Fit** and **Availability** are set to "High".
+  - To exclude a factor, disable the toggle next to the factor's name.
+Use the "importance" slider to set relative importance as Low, Medium or High for an included factor.
+Finally select **Apply** to update the list of suggested resources based on the configured settings.
+  - **Note:** These modified settings will only persist for one team member requirement and will be defaulted back each time you close the side-pane or generate suggested resources for another team member.

 > [!NOTE]
 > By default, both contract workers and full-time employees are shown in the list of suggested resources.
 To show only full-time employees, disable the **Show contractors** option.
 >
 > By default, the initial list of suggested resources is limited to 20 resources.
 You can use the **View more suggestions** button to extend the list by five resources at a time.
 To get more information about any suggested resource and interpret that resource's recommendation score, follow one of these steps.

+## View more details to evaluate suggested resources

+Each suggested resource is assigned a **recommendation score** (out of 10) to indicate the resource's appropriateness for the specific team member requirement.
+This score is based only on a combination of relevance of a resource's relevant past experience on projects, availability to book for those dates, cost incurred and matching skills (if required for this team member).
+The suggested resources are listed in decreasing order of their recommendation scores.

 - Select the information symbol next to the resource's name.
 - Select the row for the resource in the grid, and then select the **View details** button.